LovelyShades/Rivaldle_Project_2024/README.md

-# 💼 Project Showcase – RIVALDLE WEBSITE
+# 💼 Project Showcase – Rivaldle

 This project is a **public showcase** of our work and technical skills.
 It is intended for educational, portfolio, and demonstration purposes only.